Thousands evacuated in 3 provinces as Canadian wildfires threaten air quality into some US states

 “We should expect at least a couple more rounds of Canadian smoke to come through the U.S. over the next week,” said Bryan Jackson, a meteorologist with the National Weather Service in the U.S.

-Separately, a fire in the U.S. border state of Idaho burned 50 acres (20 hectares) and prompted road closures, according to Idaho State Police.
+Separately, a fire in the U.S. border state of Idaho burned at least 100 acres (40 hectares) as of Sunday, prompting road closures and some evacuations, according to the Idaho Department of Lands.
+The agency said in a news release that at least one structure was burned, but did not provide additional details about the damage.

+Strong gusty winds of 15 to 20 mph (24 to 32 kph) and steep terrain were making it difficult for firefighters battling the fire, which ignited Saturday.

 Evacuation centers have opened across Manitoba for those fleeing the fires, one as far south as Winkler, 20 kilometers (12 miles) from the U.S. border.
 Winnipeg opened up public buildings for evacuees as it deals with hotels already crammed with other fire refugees, vacationers, business people and convention-goers.